Big Bunch

 • Live, work or reside in Waterloo region

-• Able to commit to 2 hours a week for 12 weeks
+• Able to commit to 2 hours a week for up to 12 weeks per session

 • Have access to a vehicle